7 Tenants I’d Never Rent To…

 7.)
 Dramatic Darla

 Dramatic Darla is the first to let you know about the talking she can hear through the walls of her apartment.
 She is also extremely nervous about the paint that got on the outlet cover in the kitchen during the last interior paint job, the neighbor (Dirty Dan) three houses down who has far too many cars parked in his driveway, and the nail hole in the ceiling that clearly the bugs are all coming in through.

-Dramatic Darla spends a lot of time on WebMD, trying to determine the illness her child suddenly has – which was probably caused by faulty drywall in the home she is renting.
-Dramatic Darla demands that her landlord install a whole-house air purifier because of the toxic air quality outside, and threatens to withhold the rent because she saw an ant in her pantry.
+Dramatic Darla spends a lot of time on WebMD, trying to determine the illness her child suddenly has—which was probably caused by faulty drywall in the home she is renting.
+Dramatic Darla demands that her landlord install a whole-house air purifier because of the toxic air quality outside, and she threatens to withhold the rent because she saw an ant in her pantry.

 Dramatic Darla has also Googled you, found your personal cell phone number, and makes every attempt to call at least once per day.

 By rushing and putting in a tenant that will cause you months or years of headaches, you are only costing yourself more money and stress in the long run.
-Do you due diligence with every prospective tenant: dig into their background, their credit, their previous landlord references, and job history, and anything else you can (legally) find out and try to get a feel for what kind of tenant they are going to be.
+Do your due diligence with every prospective tenant: dig into their background, their credit, their previous landlord references, and their job history, as well as anything else you can (legally) find out and try to get a feel for what kind of tenant they are going to be.

 Before you rent to any tenant, take a moment and ask yourself one important question: “Is this a tenant I am willing to bet part of my financial future on?”

 If not, move on and find a safer bet.

 What about you?
 Have you rented to any of these tenants in your business?
 Am I missing a tenant type?